smsharma/dark-photons-perturbations/README.md

 ## Main Results

-The data points for the fiducial constraints presented in the paper are provided in [data/constraints](data/constraints), and a Jupyter notebook plotting these is provided in [10_fiducial_constraints.ipynb](notebooks/10_fiducial_constraints.ipynb).
+The data points for the fiducial constraints presented in Paper I are provided in [data/constraints](data/constraints), and a Jupyter notebook plotting these is provided in [10_fiducial_constraints.ipynb](notebooks/10_fiducial_constraints.ipynb).

 ![Constraints on dark photons and dark photon dark matter.](paper/draft-letter/plots/results_web.png)